Bede is an artist with a long time interest in history and theology.

 By all appearances, Höss’ repentance was sincere.
 On April 4, 1947, which was Good Friday that year, he asked that a priest might hear his confession.
 After several days of searching, the guards could unfortunately find no priest who knew enough German.
 Höss then recalled Fr.
 Władysław Lohn, the Jesuit whom he saved from death.
 This priest spoke fluent German.
-He wrote his name out and gave it to the guards.
+Höss wrote his name out and gave it to the guards.
 They found Fr.
 Władysław in Lagiewniki, Poland, where he was then serving as chaplain at the Shrine of Divine Mercy.
 This fact is momentous, as will be seen.

 Fr.
 Władysław heard Höss’ confession on the Thursday of Easter week, which understandably took a long time.
 The next day, he gave him Holy Communion and Viaticum.
 According to the guards, Höss appeared as a small boy as he received Holy Communion, kneeling and weeping in his prison cell.
 The former SS Commandant, trained to conceal every sign of weakness, openly wept in front of others.
 Five days later (April 16), as the noose was placed over his head in Auschwitz, Fr.
 Tadeusz Zaremba remained at his side reciting the prayers for the dying.
 It was for such souls that Christ sacrificed Himself, thus opening the doors of mercy.

 The Shrine of Divine Mercy